Futureproof

 Moat Analysis in Five Minutes: The Moat Index

-You won't see the framework while you're answering.
+You won't see the scoring framework while you're answering.
 That's deliberate.
-Like an MBTI assessment, the questions are designed to capture honest signal without letting you game the answers.
-You respond to what you actually know about your business, not what you think you should say.
+Like an MBTI assessment, the questions capture honest signal without letting you game the answers.
+At the end, the diagnostic reveals the full framework and shows you exactly where you sit:

 • A personalized diagnosis for each moat: what's quietly winning and what's quietly costing you.